Complaints Procedure – Information for Patients

 How to Complain

 We hope that most problems can be sorted out easily and quickly, at the time they arise and with the person concerned.
-If your problem cannot be sorted in this way and you wish to make a complaint, we would like you to let us know as soon as possible—ideally within a matter of days or at most a few weeks—because this will enable us to establish what happened most easily.
+If your problem cannot be sorted in this way and you wish to make a complaint, we would like you to let us know as soon as possible because this will enable us to establish what happened most easily.
 If it is not possible to do that, please let us have the details of your complaint:

-- within 6 months of discovering that you have a problem, provided this is within 12 months of the incident.
+- Within 6 months of discovering that you have a problem.

 Complaints about the treatment you have received should be made to the Practice Complaints Manager, Beverley Gilbert.